gradio-app/gradio/guides/getting_started.md

 ### Customizable Components

-What if we wanted to customize the input text field - for example, we wanted it to be larger and have a text hint?
+Let's say we want to customize the input text field - for example, we wanted it to be larger and have a text hint.
 If we use the actual input class for  `Textbox`  instead of using the string shortcut, we have access to much more customizability.
-To see a list of all the components we support and how you can customize them, check out the [Docs](https://gradio.app/docs)
+To see a list of all the components we support and how you can customize them, check out the [Docs](https://gradio.app/docs).

 {{ code["hello_world_2"] }}
 {{ demos["hello_world_2"] }}